jliszka/jliszka.github.com/_drafts/probablistic-graphical-models.md

 You can't step in and force some people to smoke or not smoke.
-You'd think we might be stuck here, but fortunately some [extremely clever people](http://en.wikipedia.org/wiki/Judea_Pearl) have figured out how to infer causality in a situation like this without needing to intervene.
+You'd think we might be stuck here, but fortunately some [extremely clever people](http://en.wikipedia.org/wiki/Judea_Pearl) have figured out how to infer causality in a situation like this without needing to run a controlled experiment.
 In this example, if you are able to hypothesize some observable intermediate cause, such as the presence of tar in someone's lungs:

 ![Smoking 2](/assets/img/pgm/smoking2.png)